-The IRS also announced today that it will provide estimated tax penalty relief in 2018 to tax-exempt organizations that offer these benefits and were not required to file a Form 990-T last filing season.
+The IRS also announced today that it will provide estimated tax penalty relief (PDF) in 2018 to tax-exempt organizations that offer these benefits and were not required to file a Form 990-T last filing season.
 Additionally, some tax-exempt organizations will not exceed the $1,000 threshold below which an organization is not required to file a Form 990-T or pay the unrelated business income tax.

 November 16, 2018

 Four new presentations are available for 501(c)(3) organizations.
 Additional charities and nonprofits topics are on IRSvideos.gov.

 - Charities and Nonprofits: A Quick Resource Guide

 - Did you lose your tax-exempt status?
 Why it happens and how to fix it